jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

 {% endhighlight %}

-Here we hook into the for-comprehension notation, by wrapping values of type `T[A]` in an object with the methods we need (and `|` as a bit of syntactic sugar), which methods just delegate to the functions defined above.
-We arrange, with an implicit conversion, for these wrappers to spring into existence when we need them.
+Here we hook into the for-comprehension notation, by wrapping values of type `T[A]` in an object with the methods we need (and `|` as an additional bit of syntactic sugar), which methods just delegate to the functions defined above.
+We arrange with an implicit conversion for these wrappers to spring into existence when we need them.

 <b>The bridge puzzle with the logic monad</b>

 Now we can rewrite the solution in terms of the `Logic` trait:
 {% highlight scala %}
 class Bridge1(Logic: Logic) {
   import Logic._
 {% endhighlight %}

-We pass an implementation of the logic monad in, then open it so the implicit conversion is available (we also use `T[A]` and the `Logic` functions without qualification).
+We pass an implementation of the logic monad in, then open it so the implicit conversion is available (we can also use `T[A]` and the `Logic` functions without qualification).

 The `Person`, `times`, and `State` definitions are as before.